White House

 But that being said, it’s important that every American remember that all of us have a role to play.
 The way through this challenging time is vigilance and a vaccine.
 The day will come when we put the coronavirus in the past, but it will be a combination of all the efforts that I just described: a vaccine that is safe and effective for the American people but also the ongoing vigilance of every American.

-So as we — as we reach this extraordinary and historic moment in the life of our nation, let me urge every American to continue to do your part: Put the health of your family, your neighbors, and your community first; practice good hygiene; wash your hands; practice social distancing, or wear a mask whenever it’s indicated, or whenever you’re unable to practice distance; and listen to your local authorities.
+So as we reach this extraordinary and historic moment in the life of our nation, let me urge every American to continue to do your part: Put the health of your family, your neighbors, and your community first; practice good hygiene; wash your hands; practice social distancing, or wear a mask whenever it’s indicated, or whenever you’re unable to practice distance; and listen to your local authorities.

 As President Trump often says, we are rounding the corner.
 We can see the light at the end of the tunnel.
 It is the light of American innovation and creativity.
 It is the light of lifesaving medicines and a safe and effective vaccine.